shoootyou/cdktf-azure-python/README.md

 ## Installation process

-First at all you need to install nodejs and npm in your computer.
-Right now is necessary use npm for install cdktf (and this is not because Windows).
-You can compile the code by yourself but is different process, in this case use this command to install it:
+First you need to install nodejs and npm in your computer.
+Right now is necessary to use npm for install cdktf (and this is not because it's running on Windows).
+You can compile the code by yourself, but that is a different process, in this case use this command to install it:

 ```bash
     npm install --location=global cdktf-cli@latest
 ```

-After that, you could check the if the installation was successful using this command:
+After that, you could check if the installation was successful using this command:

 ```bash
     cdktf --version
 ```

-After that, you need to clone the repository in your computer.
+Then you need to clone the repository in your computer.
 You can use the command:

 ```bash
     git clone https://github.com/shoootyou/cdktf-azure-python.git